raphamorim/raphamorim.github.com/about/index.md

 class: about
 title: 'About'
 language: 'en'
-description: 'My name is Raphael Amorim.
-I am a Software Developer in GoDaddy.
-Also I am a young (21 years) looking for good challenges.
-Writing algorithms in .js, .py and .go.'
+description: "I'm Raphael Amorim.
+Software Developer Engineer at GoDaddy.
+Also I'm a young (22 years) which loves Japanese culture (親日), 70s/80s songs and a lot of 8bit art."
 ---

-## Hi, my name is Raphael Amorim
+## Hi, I'm Raphael

-I'm a Software Developer in **GoDaddy** and **jQuery** member.
+Software Developer Engineer at **GoDaddy** and **jQuery** member.

-Currently writing algorithms in **.js**, **.ex** and **.go**.
+Worked in companies like Globo.com, Petrobras and Videolog.

 Love Japanese culture (親日), 70s/80s songs and a lot of 8bit art.

-I already worked in Petrobras, Videolog, Onyo Inc., Crave Food Services [...]

-Speaker at over twenty conferences giving talks about web technologies like JavaScript/ES6, Web Perfomance, React and Canvas/WebGL.
+Speaker at over forty conferences & events giving talks about web technologies like JavaScript, Web Perfomance, React and Canvas/WebGL.

-These conferences include events such as Graphical Web, WordCamp, BrazilJS and The International Free Software Forum (FISL).

-In 2015, I was one of the most active software developers in Brazil on GitHub having done meaningful contributions to open source projects for 500 days in a row.
+In 2015 was one of the most active software developers in Brazil on GitHub having done meaningful contributions to open source projects for 500 days in a row.

-In 2016, I've worked as Mozilla Learning volunteer in web literacy projects (e.g: Rio Mozilla Club).
+Already have worked as Mozilla Learning volunteer in web literacy projects (e.g: Rio Mozilla Club).
+Author of some open source projects, e.g: [React-TV](https://github.com/react-tv/react-tv), [Origami.js](https://origamijs.com).